petercyyau/teaching-java-oop-car-engine-fueltank/README.md

-Sample code for Car, Engine and FuelTank.
+Sample Java code for Car, Engine, and FuelTank objects.